plioi/plioi.github.io/_posts/2013-03-13-strongly-typed-whiteboarding.markdown

 There was another piece to the puzzle.

-The TD.NET blog explains how to complete the detection of custom test runners: <a href="http://weblogs.asp.net/nunitaddin/archive/2009/11/05/testdriven-net-2-24-xcopy-deployable-test-runners.aspx">XCopy Deployable Test Runners</a>.
+The TD.NET blog explains how to complete the detection of custom test runners: [XCopy Deployable Test Runners](http://weblogs.asp.net/nunitaddin/archive/2009/11/05/testdriven-net-2-24-xcopy-deployable-test-runners.aspx).
 Over in the plugin project, I added a text file named TestDrivenPoc.dll.tdnet:

 {% gist 5149267 %}